ycoroneos/LightDraw/paper/LIDR_detailed.md

 shadows, both methods of deferred rendering are bottlenecked by shadowmapping.

+##Overview of the Algorithm
+LIDR stores light properties, and the fragments they hit, in textures.
+Later drawing passes can simply do a texture lookup to see which lights shade a given fragment.

+###Z Pre Pass
+Render the scene from the camera's point of view into an FBO which is the same size as the window.

 ##Bit Packing and Render Buffer Size
 Since we are storing light properties for later use, we cannot have infinite lights.
 The constraints are set by the size of the render